Care Manager- RN

-- Works with physician and Care Management leadership to develop protocols and POC reminders using nationally recognized evidence based care measures and outcomes, such as: Diabetes, HF, COPD and CAD.
+- Works with physicians and Director to develop protocols and point of care reminders using nationally recognized evidence based care measures and outcomes, such as: Diabetes, HF, COPD and CAD.

-- Works with physician and Director of Care Management to define quality measures/ outcomes reporting process.
+- Works with physicians and Director to define quality measures/ outcomes reporting process.

 - Problem resolution skills

 - Critical thinking skills and ability to analyze datasets

 - Microsoft Office knowledge (Word, Excel, and Outlook)

 - Demonstrates customer-focused interpersonal skills and interacts effectively with practitioners, the interdisciplinary healthcare team, community agencies, patients, and families who may have diverse opinions, values, and religious and cultural ideals.

 - Demonstrates ability to work autonomously and be directly accountable for results

 - Exhibits capability to influence and negotiate individual and group decision making

 - Possesses skills to function effectively in a fluid, dynamic, and rapidly changing environment